-- 1) Press ACTV (L2) departure airport must be entered as a waypoint. - 2) Use 1 to highlight desired airport then push to enter. - 3) Use 1 to highlight DP.. then push to enter. - 4) Use • to highlight desired DP then push to enter. - 5) Use O to highlight desired transition, then push to enter. - 6) Use to highlight desired runway then push to enter.
-Press EXIT (R1) to exit active menu. - 7) If ATC issues radar vectors to assigned route as published in the DP text notes, press ACTV (L2), edit active flight plan accordingly.
+- 1) Press ACTV (L2) departure airport must be entered as a waypoint. - 2) Use 0 to highlight desired airport then push to enter. - 3) Use 0 to highlight DP.. then push to enter. - 4) Use • to highlight desired DP then push to enter. - 5) Use 1 to highlight desired runway then push to enter. - 6) Use to highlight desired runway then push to enter.
+Press EXIT (R1) to exit active menu. - 7) If ATC issues radar vectors to assigned route as published in the DP text notes, press ACTV (L2), edit active flight plan accordingly. - 8) Push 1.
+Rotate to highlight NAV LOG then push to enter.
+View first portion then rotate 1 to view remainder of NAV Log, if necessary.